aarongilly/pdw/README.md

 - You were able to set up a launch.json to run localtest.ts by simply pressing `f5`

+- You can use [this site](https://tsuml-demo.firebaseapp.com/) to generate UML maps and insert them into the markup here.

+### Local Development
+`npm run localtest` -or- `f5` runs src/local-test.ts --- it works great!

+### Cloud Development
+`npm run dev` for Docs & browser-based stuff

 # Connector Dev

 Try to **remain connector agnostic!** Also to have the API work in-browser and in Node.
 (can you use the Temporal polyfill in node?)

-Anyway, `npm run dev` for Docs & browser-based stuff

-- [ ] TODO - make a LOCAL tester script and add it to package.json to test SQL

 |Firebase|XLSX|SQLite|
 |:-:|:-:|:-:|